The Deepest Sleep in the World

 Your trip leader will be waiting to meet you at 5PM at our Tanygrisiau Base, near Blaenau Ffestiniog.
 From here we begin a 45 minute walk up into the mountains, steep at times, but remote and very beautiful at the top!

-Here we stop at a little cottage to kit up with a helmet, light, harness and Wellington boots.
-Then its time to say goodbye to the outside world and head into the depths of the worlds largest and deepest abandoned slate mine.
+Here we stop at a little cottage to kit up with a helmet, headtorch, harness and Wellington boots.
+Then it's time to say goodbye to the outside world and head into the depths of the worlds largest and deepest abandoned slate mine.

 The route down through the old workings is steep and challenging.
 There are ancient miners stairways, decaying bridges and scrambles to negotiate.
 Your instructor will provide plenty of historical information about the fascinating environment - there is no rush.
 After around an hour, you'll be 1,375 feet underground - and a large steel door tells you that you've arrived at Deep Sleep!